 The first hurdle is the feeling of loss.
 It reminds us of other times when something we greatly valued was stolen or lost.
 The feeling is as if a part of us is dying.

 Well, part of us is dying.
 A false sense of self is dying.
 The part falsely identified with the object.
 The proof?
 When the object is gone, we are still here.
-Therefore, any delusion of our self as part of the object is false.
+Therefore, any delusion we have about self being dependent upon the object is false.

 I lived with my wife in that house.
 We raised our four sons in that house.
 There are a lot of memories.
 Memories that still exist.
-None have changed in any way, or been stolen, nor lost.
+Not one of them have changed in any way, or been stolen, nor lost.

 All those moments still exist exactly as they always have.
 We have moved on.
 Now we are in this moment.
 And in this moment, we no longer live in that house.